 But if you can embrace the uncertainty and commit to supporting your loved one on this adventure, the end result will be a positive and life-changing one for both of you.

-Here are the key takeaways for promoting independence in adults with a disability:
+Here are the key takeaways for promoting independence in people with disability: